fbpx

 Fleischkuechle

-Another Russian dish that traveled with immigrants to North Dakota is fleischkuechle (or just “fleisch” for short).
-Perhaps the hardest of all local foods to spell and pronounce, don’t let that stop you from tasting this delicious food, which is a type of seasoned meat patty surrounded with fried dough.
+Another Russian dish that traveled with immigrants to North Dakota is fleischkuechle (or just "fleisch" for short).
+Perhaps the hardest of all local foods to spell and pronounce, don't let that stop you from tasting this delicious food, a type of seasoned meat patty surrounded with fried dough.

 How to pronounce it: